Je pense, donc je suis

 Antonius Block: “No man can live faced with death knowing everythings nothingness”.
 Death: “Most people reflect neither on death nor nothingness”.

 "Inspired by the lasting impact of Bergman's The Seventh Seal on my teenage self, this painting explores the existential struggle between light and darkness, life and death.
+I felt compelled to paint my own interpretation, a more hopeful version that reflects my evolved understanding of mortality.
 I place myself in the role of the crusader Antonius Block, facing a faceless Death.
 The Eurasian Goldfinch—representing life and resurrection—shares the scene with a hidden Bergman and his 'daemons' in the rocks, while Yukio Mishima's death poem,barely visible, haunts the dark clouds.

 Acrylics 100 x 100 cm